pnguyen12/spring-react/README.md

 React application that renders a list of good beers from a spring boot backend.
 The src code for the following Repo is a demo of what you will build with https://developer.okta.com/blog/2017/12/06/bootiful-development-with-spring-boot-and-react.

-This is a good way for anyone interested on how a spring boot back end communicates with a front end react application.
+This is a good way to see how a rest api with Spring boot is built.
+Also, how it communicates on the front end with React.

 `git clone https://github.com/pnguyen12/spring-react.git`